XeniaMLopes/ProjectBioinfoCourse2016/README.md

 # ProjectBioinfoCourse2016
-Final project for the course Practical Bioinformatics for Biologists - Population Genetics (Microssatellites)
+Final project for the course Practical Bioinformatics for Biologists Population Genetics (Microsatellites)